 After two years of absence, we are excited to announce the resumption of our service program in Crete in 2022, embarking on a new project in close partnership with UWAH.; to provide practical and psychosocial support to staff and children at the newly built children’s home, the House of Angels.
 Here, volunteers will prepare bottles, feed babies, prepare meals (for older children), play and read stories, help with light labor projects, such as cleaning, making beds, painting, gardening, and offer conversational English to children and staff.

-And, of course, provide the “little angels” with an abundance of love and affection they so desperately yearn and deserve!
+And, of course, provide the “little angels” with an abundance of love and affection they so desperately yearn for and deserve!

-An interview with Mary Pahiadaki
+An interview with Mary Pahiadaki, UWAH President

 I was born and brought up on this beautiful island of Crete in the town of Heraklion.
 I am retired, with two wonderful sons and three beautiful grandchildren.
 From a very young age, I believed in the idea of volunteering, and to this day, I continue to serve and dedicate my life to it.
 In fact, through my journey of voluntary work, I have been recognized and honored by two Presidents of the Republic of Greece, the Ministry of Culture, the Municipality of Heraklion, and Countries Abroad.

-Shocked by the brutal abuse of women worldwide and their hidden secrets, it saddened me to see a society that didn’t care very much about this phenomenon (which is true even today).
+I was shocked by the brutal abuse of women worldwide and their hidden secrets, and it saddened me to see a society that didn’t care very much about this phenomenon (which is true even today).
 It brought me to tears of anger and frustration.
-So, I dedicate myself to this “invisible” problem and continue to do so for over 25 years, looking for ways and means to alleviate the fear and pain that people experience both in body and mind.
+So, I dedicated myself to this “invisible” problem and continue to do so for over 25 years, looking for ways and means to alleviate the fear and pain that people experience both in body and mind.
 So, together with a handful of dynamic, sensitive women from Heraklion, we founded the “Union of Members of Women’s Associations of Heraklion” (UWAH), where I have been President since 1995.
 After many years of hard work and persuasion, we finally opened the “shelter for Abused Women and Children,” our first project- to protect and provide psychological support to victims of abuse and violence.
 Quickly following suit, we introduced a 24-hour helpline and the women’s house support group.

 But we had even bigger dreams!